enyberg09/se_project_react/README.md

 ## 🚀 Future Improvements

-This is **Phase One** of the WTWR App.
-In **Phase Two**, I plan to:
+Upon completing **Phase Two**:

-- Allow users to **add new garments** to the clothing card list
+- Users can add new garments to the clothing card list
-- Improve UI with animations and transitions
+- UI enhanced with animations and transitions
-- Add **persistent storage** for custom clothing items
+- Persistent storage implemented for custom clothing items
-- Implement user authentication and item saving
+- User authentication and item saving functionality added

+Remaining improvements to be completed:
 - Implement responsive design to optimize the app for mobile and tablet devices

 ---